top of page

 Singapore

 Dr. Jamuar is a Clinical Geneticist at KK Women’s and Children’s Hospital in Singapore.
 He also serves as the Lead PI of the Singapore Childhood Undiagnosed Disease Program and is the Clinical Director of the Institute of Precision Medicine, Singhealth Duke-NUS Medical School.
-His clinical work played a critical role in the development of the groundbreaking study on UGDH-related disorders: “Loss-of-function mutations in UDP-Glucose 6-Dehydrogenase cause recessive developmental epileptic encephalopathy,” Nature Communications (January 2020).
+His clinical work played a critical role in the development of the groundbreaking study on UGDH-related disorders: “Loss-of-function mutations in UDP-Glucose 6-Dehydrogenase cause recessive developmental epileptic encephalopathy,” Holger et al, Nature Communications (January 2020).

 DR. KRISTIN BARAÑANO